 1. Central Government Hospitals

 Central government hospitals, as the name suggests, are operated and funded by the central government.
 They are directly managed and operated by the Ministry of Health and Family Welfare, often offering highly specialized care and medical education.
+With increasing healthcare demands, crowdfunding India has emerged as a reliable support system for patients seeking affordable care and additional medical resources in government hospitals.

 Some of the examples of Central government hospitals in India are AIIMS (New Delhi and branches), Safdarjung Hospital, PGIMER Chandigarh, and RML Hospital.
+Using a secure crowdfunding platform in India ensures transparency, faster fund transfers, and a wider donor reach, helping patients meet their healthcare needs effectively.

 2. State Government Hospitals